DrCloudSecurity/DrCloud/lambda/CDK configuration.md

 ## CDK Configuration for AMI check
 <p></p>

-#### The purpose of the other files is to illustrate how the services integrate.
+#### The other files illustrate how the services integrate.
-#### This feature will be implemented using Terraform/CDK as shown below.
+#### These features will be implemented using Terraform/CDK as shown below.

 ### start a new project, initialize
 ```